With your love of creativity in mind, your sewing room design needs to be a well thought out space, one you can function in with ease.

 Coordinate your sewing studio colors is fun and gives you a peaceful feeling in your room.

 If your room allows, give yourself some open space.
-It can make your room feel like enough – not every nook and cranny need to be filled.
+It can make your room feel like enough – not every nook and cranny needs to be filled.
 This is a good reason to have some of your storage behind a closed door, giving your room a fresh clean uncluttered appearance.

 Know yourself.
 Do you thrive in a busy, rather cluttered area, or does your mind function better if you have some empty space around you?

 One way to get a visual of how your sewing room will look, and how much space you have for traffic flow is to use grid paper.
 Draw out the sizes of your sewing furniture and other elements in your room according to scale.

 Or perhaps you would prefer to cut out the actual size of the furniture you are dreaming of adding to your sewing room from a paper or cardboard.
 Then place them where you think you would like them best.
 Check the fit.